-Dark chocolate-covered strawberries – a beautiful, elegant dessert that’s actually good for you and surprisingly easy to make.
+Dark chocolate-covered strawberries are not just for Valentine’s Day!
+It’s a beautiful, elegant dessert that’s surprisingly easy to make.

 Considering it’s such an elegant dessert, dark chocolate covered strawberries are surprisingly easy to make.
 They are easier to make, for example, than homemade strawberry ice cream or cheesecake-stuffed strawberries.
 In fact, they are one of the keto desserts I make most often.

 The ingredients used in this recipe

-You’ll only need three ingredients to make this yummy dessert (exact measurements are listed in the recipe card below):
+You’ll only need three ingredients to make this yummy dessert.
+The exact measurements are listed in the recipe card below.
+Here’s an overview of what you’ll need:

 How to make chocolate covered Strawberries